Open Mathematics

 Open Mathematics is a peer-reviewed open access scientific journal covering all areas of mathematics.
 It is published by Walter de Gruyter and the editors-in-chief are Salvatore Angelo Marano (University of Catania) and Vincenzo Vespri (University of Florence).

 Abstracting and indexing

 The journal is abstracted and indexed in Science Citation Index Expanded, Current Contents/Physical, Chemical & Earth Sciences, Mathematical Reviews, Zentralblatt MATH, and Scopus.
 According to the Journal Citation Reports, the journal has a 2018 impact factor of 0.726.

 History

 The journal was established in 2003 as the Central European Journal of Mathematics and published by Versita, since 2012 part of Walter de Gruyter, in collaboration with Springer Science+Business Media.
-In 2014 it was moved to the Walter de Gruyter imprint and started charging Article processing charge.
+In 2014 it was moved to the Walter de Gruyter imprint and started charging article processing charges.
 In protest, the editor-in-chief and the quasi-totality of the editorial board resigned and, in August 2014, established a new journal, the European Journal of Mathematics.